spachava753/sp_zola_blog/content/first-rust-experience.md

 once more, which was much less confusing than when I read the first time.
 Due personal circumstances, I didn't follow up and just ended my second foray right there.

 It wasn't until recently that I made my third foray into Rust.
 This time, I wanted to commit and implement some kind of project to actually learn the language.
 I was inspired by the constant stream of blog or reddit posts that reported a multi-fold increase in performance, the reliability of deployed services written Rust, as well as a number of highprofile projects written in Rust (one example is [firecracker](https://github.com/firecracker-microvm/firecracker).
+The first thing I did, was go through the Rust book...again.
+This time around, I finished in about a day, as I was able to grok most of the concepts easily by drawing on previous experiences.
+The next thing I did was read a number of blog posts and Rust books.
+While doing so, I was searching for a viable project to start.
+I wanted something non-trivial, something that takes more than an evening, or a couple of "getting started" tutorials.
+Finally, I settled on a port of a project that requires high performance and reliability.

+# The Project

 Some content here